 The Best Part: WordRake is as close as you can get to an automatic editor.
 It appealed to me more as an editor than a writer, but it’s great at eliminating unnecessary phrases and words that bog down your writing.

 What Would Make It Better: I threw a your/you’re mistake in to see if WordRake would catch it.
 It didn’t, even though Microsoft Word flagged it.
 If WordRake could catch common writing mistakes like your/you’re or their/they’re/there in addition to unnecessary words, it’d be a hard tool to beat.

 Our Recommendation: WordRake is a great tool for the copyediting stage.
 Verbose writers, authors wanting to cut down on editing costs or editors looking to speed up their editing process will most benefit from WordRake.
 Watch out if you’re running Word on a slow computer: WordRake could increase your load time.

-What It Does: Like Grammarly, After the Deadline is a grammar checker.
+What It Does: Like Grammarly, After the Deadline is a grammar checker and proofreader.

 Price: Free for personal use.

 How It Works: Click “Demonstration,” paste the text you want to check, and click “Check Writing.”
 After the Deadline underlines any spelling, grammar and style issues and explains its reasoning.

 The Best Part: It’s free!
 You can also use it on your self-hosted WordPress site, as an extension or add-on for Chrome or Firefox, or with OpenOffice.org.

 What Would Make It Better: A definition of passive voice that explains how you construct it grammatically.
 After the Deadline rightly explains what passive voice does, but it seems to focus only on the “be” verb, which occasionally leads to falsely labeling non-passive constructions as passive.